christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 2: The Four Tribes of the Saka Confederation\
 2.1 The Asii Global Lexicon (Proving their Reach)\
-2.2 The Satrapy Network — The Dragon Empire's Branches\
-3: Timeline: The Proto-Indo-European (Aryan) Hegemony\
+3 Timeline: The Proto-Indo-European (Aryan) Hegemony\
-4: Key Historical Figures & Their Aliases\
-4.1 The Primordial Patriarch: Ateas the Scythian (c.
+3.1 The Primordial Patriarch: Ateas the Scythian (c.
 429 BC – 339 BC)\
-4.2 Later Dragon Bloodline Descendants\
+3.2 Later Dragon Bloodline Descendants\
-5: The Dragon Cult\
+4: The Dragon Cult\
 5.1 The Swastika

 **Part 3: The Alexandrian Synthesis**